Newly bought vehicles

 You may be able to use the Personal Export Scheme to export a new or used vehicle outside the EU.

-This means that when you buy a new vehicle and export under the scheme, you don’t pay UK VAT.
+This means that when you buy a new vehicle and export under the scheme, you do not pay UK VAT.
 But you still have to pay vehicle taxes and the registration fee.

 Who can use this scheme